asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution/index.md

 ### Do Work

-Checkout the **HIGHEST** VERSION branch to which your work will apply ('master', '20', '18', etc.), update it to match the upstream repo, then push it to your fork.
+New work should never be based on a branch other than "master" so unless you have some special circumstance, start by checking out the "master" branch and syncing it to your fork.

 1. `git checkout master`
 2. `git pull upstream master`
 3. `git push`

 Now, check out that branch to a branch with a new name.
-For instance if you're working on issue 45 and your work will apply to the 20, 21, 22 and master branches, check out the master branch and create a new branch from it:
+For instance if you're working on issue 45, create a new branch:

 1. `git checkout -b master-issue-45`

 If you're not working on an issue, you can use a more descriptive name for the new branch, `master-new-feature` for instance, but in all cases, the name of the new branch must be prefixed with the target branch.
 That branch name appears in many GitHub CI logs and in the Pull Request UI so having the target branch name can help troubleshooting.
 It's also used if someone downloads your PR for testing.

-Finally, if you need to submit separate PRs for the same work because the original PR won't cherry-pick cleanly to all branches, you'll have to create another branch that won't conflict with your original branch.
+If you need to submit separate PRs for the same work because the original PR won't cherry-pick cleanly to all branches, you'll have to create another branch that won't conflict with your original branch.

-If your work fixes a bug in a non-master branch that doesn't exist in the higher branches, start with the highest version branch that the fix does apply to.
+/// note | Exception to starting with the master branch If your work fixes a bug in a non-master branch that doesn't exist in the higher branches, start with the highest version branch that the fix does apply to.
 For instance, if the fix applies to 20 and 21 but not master, base your new branch on 21.
+///

 /// warning
-You should never do work in the upstream branches like '18', '20', or 'master'.
+You should never do work in the upstream branches like '22', '23', or 'master'.
 Doing so will pollute those branches in your fork and will make updating them difficult.
 ///

 Now make your change and test locally.